deepmarketer666/HHI-Scanner/README.md

 ## Introduction

-XForwardy is a Host Header Injection scanning tool which can detect misconfigurations , where Host Header Injections are potentially possible.
+HHI-Scanner is a Host Header Injection scanning tool which can detect misconfigurations , where Host Header Injections are potentially possible.
 It also checks for CORS Misconfig in a URL.

 ### Requirements